scarletstudio/scarletstudio.github.io/_blog/s22-apply.md

 The interest form should take 2-5 minutes of your time to complete.

+## Job Search Resources

+We want to help you succeed in your job or internship search!
+That is why Scarlet Data Studio has a special model: we do not select interns until the end of the semester, that way we can provide resources to help you find a job or internship elsewhere before the summer arrives.

-Scarlet Data Studio is not the only opportunity out there for students interested in software engineering.
-Once you apply, we will share resources with you to help you search for other roles that match your interests.
-We hope you find the best role for you!
+Once you apply to Scarlet Data Studio, we will share self-study guides with you to help you search for other roles that match your interests.
+If your search is successful, you can get an offer from another program even before the semester ends!

+And if despite all your efforts you are not able to get another internship, you will still have a chance to join Scarlet Data Studio.

-## Program Overview
+## Internship Overview

+### Program Goals

+Scarlet Data Studio helps underrepresented Illinois Tech students advance in their software engineering careers by:

+- Offering a project that will help students succeed in their job search
+- Paying students to do work in their field of study
+- Connecting students with alumni who can advocate for them

 ### About You